suongfiori/vite-react-sass-template/README.md

 }

 ```
-To use this style, import it in your `App.jsx` by adding `import './assets/styles/main.scss'`.
+To use this style, import it into `App.jsx` by adding `import './assets/styles/main.scss'`.

     ```jsx
-    import './styles/main.scss';
+    import './assets/styles/main.scss';

     function App() {
       return (